Section 127 plans: The ultimate primer

 As with many other official legal documents, you’ll likely also find important legal terms and conditions related to the benefit plan.

-What are the rules around a Section 127 plan?
+What are the rules and requirements of a Section 127 plan?

 There are a few important rules around a 127 plan: